 The Asian Law Centre (ALC) commenced activities in 1985 and is the first and largest Australian centre devoted to the development of our understanding of Asian law and legal systems.

-The ALC Advisory Board is made up of a diverse Australian membership who are expert in the issues in Asia and their relevance to Australia.
+The ALC Advisory Board is made up of a diverse Australian membership who are experts in the issues in Asia and their relevance to Australia.

-Members of the ALC supervise a large number of Graduate Research Degree (GRD) students.
+Members of the ALC supervise a large number of Graduate Researchers.

 Overview of ALC

 Read more about the activities, purposes and objectives of the ALC.

 The ALC has a large team of Research Assistants, each of whom work with one or more of our research programs.
 Most Research Assistants are current students of Melbourne Law School.

 The ALC hosts a significant number of Australian and international visitors each year.